efalk/AudioTools/README.md

 	Extended headers, compression, and encryption are not supported.
 I've never encountered an mp3 file in the wild that uses these.

+    Python API Notes:

+	Read the source code for notes on the API which allows you to use this module from your own python script.

 ## cdinfo